Sharpiro/tor_py/docs/notes.md

 ### the ntor handshake

 * requirements
-  * identity key digest
+  * identity key digest (fingerprint)
-    * rsa or ed25519 signed by rsa
+    * sha 1 hash of one of the rsa public keys (2nd one in my test)
+    * the signing key
-    * 1024 bits?
+    * 1024 bits public key?
-    * 4.4.2 check out?
+    * 1120 bits total
   * ntor onion key
     * curve25519
+    * 32 bytes

 ## useful source locations